Who is Love Island bombshell Tom Clare? Meet the Macclesfield FC footballer

-Love Island: Who is bombshell contestant Tom Clare?
+Love Island: Who is bombshell contestant Tom?
 Meet the Macclesfield FC footballer

-Macclesfield FC striker is one of the first bombshell contestants to enter the villa
+Macclesfield FC striker was one of the first bombshell contestants to enter the villa

-It’s time to dust off the swimwear, because Love Island is back for its second ever winter series.
+Love Island is well and truly back for its second ever winter series.

-The dating show returns on Monday night (16 January) with a brand new series filmed in South Africa and hosted by Maya Jama.
+This season of the dating show filmed in South Africa and hosted by Maya Jama.

-The initial line-up has already been announced and includes a contestant with vitiligo, the show’s first partially sighted star, and a girl who once worked as Emma Watson’s body double.
+The initial lineup included a contestant with vitiligo, the show’s first partially sighted star, and someone who once worked as Emma Watson’s body double.

 Here’s everything you need to know about Tom...